 We ended up in Tampa - my husband and daughter, my mother, brother, brother-in-law and nephew.

 While traveling with two toddlers can be adventurous/ambitious, it was a great choice for my family as we marked our first holiday season without my sister.
-I recognize that getting out of town isn't possible for everyone, and I am incredibly fortunate that we were able to travel this year together.
+I recognize that getting out of town isn't possible for everyone, and I am grateful that we were able to travel this year together.

 For a group of sad people we look...pretty good.
 Warm air and a change of scenery can really help.